magnums/slimapp/README.md

 # SlimApp RESTful API

 This is a RESTful api built with the SlimPHP framework and uses MySQL for storage.
-There are added API authentication class(tools.php) and real world example usage(example.php).
+There are added a simple API authentication class(tools.php) and real world example usage(example.php).

 ### Version
 1.0.1